The complete guide to sustainable direct mail

 - Pallet Recycling; pallets and printers skids are collected and returned to manufacturers or printers who observe the National Packaging Covenant.

 Direct mail and digital channels are at their most powerful when they work together, with 40% higher brand recall when email followed by direct mail.
-An omnichannel approach will also allow you to engage each customer via the channel that works best for them, further reducing waste and the environmental impact of your communications.
-Working with an omnichannel supplier can help you to plan a program that has less impact on the environment and that still fulfils all your customer engagement goals.
+A multichannel approach will also allow you to engage each customer via the channel that works best for them, further reducing waste and the environmental impact of your communications.
+Working with a multichannel supplier can help you to plan a sustainable direct mail program that has less impact on the environment and that still fulfils all your customer engagement goals.
 You can mail customers who are most likely to favour that channel and email those who prefer to keep everything online, using a preference centre to understand how each customer prefers to engage.

 Look for an environmental sustainability policy